 Don’t leave Guildford until you have a pint at one of Western Australia’s oldest hotels.
-I know that leaves you thinking about musty smells and ghosts, but the Rose & Crown couldn’t be further from it.
-Ok, maybe there’s a few ghosts but the pub’s general vibe is warm, fresh and modern with a little rustic charm on the side.
+Okay, maybe there’s a few ghosts but the Rose & Crown‘s general vibe is warm, fresh and modern with a little rustic charm on the side.
 Sit yourself in the classic bistro area or in the warmly lit courtyard with a glass of wine and some local live music.

 Museum of Natural History

-If your outings have started to feel a little repetitive lately and you’re looking for something unique, shake it up a little and head to the taxidermy museum.
+If your outings have started to feel a little repetitive lately and you’re looking for something unique, shake it up a little and head to the taxidermy museum AKA The Academy Of Taxidermy.
 This place is every bit bizarre as it is wonderful with over 2,000 stuffed creatures to peruse.
 You’ll find anything from a Western Quoll to a friendly house-dog, and the best thing is they’re ready and posing for your next selfie!

 Imagine furniture store meets 70’s fondue party.
 Xavier’s store of handpicked mid-century European furniture, antiques and bric-a-brac is a highlight for anyone perusing the Guildford vintage strip.
 Get transported back to a time where the music was funky, bras were burned and keys were in the bowl.